ZhongshuHou/LSA/README.md

 ## Network training
 ### Data preparation
 Split your speech and noise audios into 10 seconds segments and generate the .csv files to manage your data.
+Prepare your RIR audios in .wav format.
 Edit the .csv path in [Dataloader.py](https://github.com/ZhongshuHou/LSA/blob/main/Dataloader.py)